 - If they don't match, call ISteamUserStats::ResetAllStats and then set the "Version" stat to the hardcoded number.

 This way, whenever you want a global wipe just change the hardcoded stats version number.
 The global wipe will then happen as people get the new build.
-Just make sure the global wipe code doesn't ship in the final build.

 It's a best practice to think about how related stats could become inconsistent.
 For instance, you may have three stats "GamesWon", "GamesLost", and "GamesPlayed".
 Despite the best of intentions, stats can and do get out of sync with each other.
 In this case, that could lead to games won and lost not adding up to the total of games played.
 If this was resolved by removing the "GamesLost" stat and instead computing it as "GamesPlayed" - "GamesWon", an inconsistency could cause "GamesLost" to be negative.
 In this case, it's best to drop the "GamesPlayed" stat and compute it as "GamesWon" + "GamesLost".